c9s/r3/README.md

 [![Coverage Status](https://coveralls.io/repos/c9s/r3/badge.svg)](https://coveralls.io/r/c9s/r3)

 R3 is an URL router library with high performance, thus, it's implemented in C.
-It compiles your route paths into a prefix trie.
+It compiles your R3Route paths into a prefix trie.

 By using the prefix tree constructed in the start-up time, you can dispatch the path to the controller with high efficiency.